Tour Length

 “No, there is no minimum age for children to go on holiday in Namibia, although there may be age minimums for some specific activities.
 Traveling with really young children can be a challenge, but that’s the same everywhere.
 Namibia has well-stocked supermarkets in most medium-sized towns where you can buy supplies, although unless you’re on a really long safari, it can be easier if you bring your own.
 Remember that distances can be long in Namibia, which is something older children will be better able to adapt to than younger children.
 And if you’re going on such an exciting holiday, you may prefer that your children are old enough to remember the experience.
 But these are all preferences only.
 Check with any prospective safari operators whether they have a minimum age for those who join their tours.
 Otherwise, it’s entirely up to you.”

 “There aren’t usually any special child-focused activities on a Namibia family safari, although the chance to see animals that most children only get to see in a zoo is exciting enough for most kids.
 Other highlights that might get the kids excited include climbing the sand dunes of Sossusvlei or exploring the haunting shipwrecks along the Skeleton Coast.
-Many safari operators are used to catering for families and may be able to adapt some of their activities, depending, of course on the age of your children.
+Many safari operators are used to catering for families and may be able to adapt some of their activities, depending, of course, on the age of your children.
 Don’t be afraid to approach a number of tour operators to ask what they can offer when it comes to a family safari: it’s your trip after all.
 Swakopmund is undoubtedly the activities capital of the country, and you’re likely to have greater choice if you plan on spending some time in the city.”

 5How much does a Namibia family safari cost?

 “There are many variables when it comes to the cost of a family safari.
-The time of year when you travel can make a big difference: prices in high season (from July to October) can be almost double those in low season (usually December to April).
+The time of year you travel can make a big difference: prices in high season (from July to October) can be almost double those in low season (usually December to April).
 The kind of accommodation you opt for, whether you’re camping or staying in luxury accommodation, will obviously affect the cost of your safari.
 So, too, will the type of safari you choose: options include a group, private or self-drive safari.
 Depending on their age, children stay for free in some accommodation and they should pay less than full price for their safari in general.
 As a general rule, the cost of Namibia family safari packages is similar to that of any other kind of safari.
 Prices start at US$150 per person per day and can go higher than US$500 per person per day.”

 “How you answer this question will depend a lot on how old your children are, what your budget is, and how much time you have to spare.
-Ten days to two weeks is the optimum time for a Namibian safari, but if you’re traveling with younger children you may wish to restrict it to one week.
+Ten days to 2 weeks is the optimum time for a Namibian safari, but if you’re traveling with younger children you may wish to restrict it to 1 week.
 No matter how long your safari, careful planning is a must.
 Regardless of the age of your children, you’re better off trying to see a few places well, rather than trying to see too much and spending much of your trip on the road.”

 7Namibia Reviews